 Modified Pilates is a form of dynamic stabilisation retraining.
 It helps to recondition the body from its central core (the lower back and pelvic region).
-Modified Pilates helps to prevent the recurrence and provide treatment for a range of postural, musculoskeletal and neurological conditions.
+Modified Pilates helps to prevent the recurrence of and provide treatment for a range of postural, musculoskeletal and neurological conditions.

-Physiotherapists have designed the modified Pilates repertoire specifically for use in the rehabilitation setting.
+Physiotherapists have designed the Modified Pilates repertoire specifically for use in the rehabilitation setting.
 Included are mat work exercises, which will be tailored depending on individual needs following an assessment.
 These are designed to promote core stability, flexibility, endurance, postural and body awareness and to correct muscle imbalances.